Ariel Castro kidnappings: House demolition

 As part of the plea bargain, the house where Castro had lived and held the women captive was demolished on August 7, 2013.
 Knight was present and handed out yellow balloons to spectators, which she said represented missing children.
 The balloons were released before DeJesus's aunt began the demolition with a swing of a crane.
 The house has been completely blurred out on the street view of Google Maps.
-As of 2018, a park and garden sits in the spot formerly occupied by Castro's house.

 Castro's death

 Castro was found hanging from a bed sheet with his pants pulled to his ankles and without underwear in his detention cell at the Correctional Reception Center in Orient, Ohio, on the evening of September 3, 2013, one month into his life sentence.
 He was 53 at the time of his death.
 He had left a handwritten letter, dated on the same day, quoting Bible passages in which he wrote, "If you confess...you will be saved" and "God loves you, for all are sinners", as well as a note with the text "love my kids and grandkids".
 Prison staff performed CPR on him before he was taken to the Ohio State University Wexner Medical Center in Columbus, where he was pronounced dead shortly after.
 The following day, Franklin County coroner Jan Gorniak announced that a preliminary autopsy had found the cause of Castro's death to be suicide by hanging.
-He was later cremated and his ashes were scattered in an undisclosed location.
+He was later cremated and his ashes were scattered in an unknown location.

 On October 10, 2013, the Ohio Department of Rehabilitation and Correction released a report which suggested that Castro may have died accidentally from auto-erotic asphyxiation rather than suicide.
 Gorniak rejected the possibility, standing by her ruling of suicide.
 The report also said that two prison guards had falsified logs documenting their observation of Castro hours before he was found dead.
 They were placed on paid administrative leave.
 He was not on suicide watch at the time of his death but had been subjected to routine checks every thirty minutes due to his notoriety.

 A consultant's report was released on December 3, and officially concluded that "all available evidence pointed to suicide, including a shrine-like arrangement of family pictures and a Bible in Castro's cell, an increasing tone of frustration in his prison journal and the reality of spending the rest of his life in prison while subject to constant harassment."
 The Ohio State Highway Patrol also reviewed the case and reached the same conclusion.